Roger Clarke's Web-Site

 9.2 Ensure that effective remedies exist, in the form of complaints processes,

-appeals processes, and redress where errors have occurred
+appeals processes, and redress where harmful errors have occurred

 10. Enforce, and Accept Enforcement of, Liabilities and Sanctions